 Megalocytiviruses infect multiple species of freshwater and marine fish.
-Although they are morphologically similar to ranaviruses, the size of the unique component of their genomes is slightly larger (111–112 kbp) than most ranaviruses, except for SGIV/GIV and EHNV/ESV, but smaller than members of the genera Iridovirus and Chloriridovirus and two of the three sequenced lymphocystiviruses.
-Infections in vivo lead to systemic, often life-threatening disease.
-Infections in vivo are characterized by the appearance of “inclusion body-bearing” cells.
+Although they are morphologically similar to ranaviruses, the unique component of their genomes is slightly larger (111–112 kbp) than most ranaviruses, except for members of the species Singapore grouper iridovirus and Epizootic haematopoietic necrosis virus, but smaller than for members of the other four genera within the family.
+Megalocytiviruses are distinguished from ranaviruses and lymphocystiviruses by their ability to trigger marked cell enlargement in infected tissues and by sequence analysis of key viral genes, e.g., ATPase and MCP, for which PCR primers have been developed.
+Most megalocytiviruses show >94% sequence identity within these genes, whereas sequence identity with ranaviruses and lymphocystiviruses is <50%.
+Infections in vivo lead to systemic, often life-threatening disease and are characterized by the appearance of enlarged cells termed “inclusion body-bearing” cells.
 Inclusion body-bearing cells are hypertrophied cells containing large foamy or granular basophilic inclusions that distend the cytoplasm and displace the nucleus; they are pathognomonic for infection with megalocytiviruses.

 Iridoviruses infecting red seabream, mandarin fish and over 30 other species of marine and freshwater fish have been known since the late 1980s.
 Isolates from red seabream (RSIV) and mandarin fish (ISKNV) have been studied extensively (Kurita and Nakajima 2012).
 In vivo, viral infection is characterized by the formation of inclusion body-bearing cells (IBC).
 IBCs frequently appear in hematopoietic tissues, i.e., spleen and kidney, gills, the digestive tract, and other tissues.
 Necrotized splenocytes are also observed.
 Transmission has been demonstrated by feeding, parenteral injection and environmental exposure.
-Megalocytiviruses naturally infect and cause significant mortality in freshwater and marine fish in aquaculture facilities in China, Japan and SE Asia.
+Megalocytiviruses naturally infect and cause significant mortality in freshwater and marine fish in aquaculture facilities in China, Japan and South East Asia.
 Infections have recently been identified in Australia and North America.
-A partial list of susceptible fish species includes mandarin fish (Siniperca chuatsi), red seabream (Pagrus major), grouper (Epinephelus spp.), yellowtail (Seriola quinqueradiata), striped beakperch (Oplegnathus fasciatus), red drum (Sciaenops ocellata) and African lampeye (Aplocheilichthys normani).
+A partial list of susceptible fish species includes mandarin fish (Siniperca chuatsi), red seabream (Pagrus major), grouper (Epinephelus spp.), yellowtail (Seriola quinqueradiata), striped beakperch (Oplegnathus fasciatus), red drum (Sciaenops ocellata), Florida pompano (Trachinotus carolinus), and African lampeye (Aplocheilichthys normani).
 The virus grows in several cultured piscine cell lines and causes a characteristic enlargement of infected cells.
 Outbreaks of disease caused by ISKNV occur only in fish cultured at temperatures >20°C. A vaccine targeted to RSIV has been developed suggesting that infection/immunization is capable of eliciting protective antibodies.

-Based on sequence analysis and serological studies, all megalocytiviruses isolated to date appear to be strains of the same or a small number of closely-related viral species.
-Sequence analysis suggests the presence of three closely-related clusters composed of RSIV, ISKNV, and TRBIV and a fourth, more distant, cluster comprised of a single isolate, SDDV.
-Whether these clusters represent distinct species, or strains of a single species, remains to be resolved.
-In general ISKNV-like viruses have been isolated from freshwater fish, whereas RSIV-like viruses target marine fish.
+Based on sequence analysis and serological studies, all megalocytiviruses isolated to date appear to be strains of two viral species.
+Phylogenetic analysis indicates the presence of two clusters, one large cluster composed of RSIV, ISKNV, TRBIV, and other highly similar viruses, and a second, more distant, cluster comprised of a single isolate, SDDV (Figure 6.Iridoviridae).
+Whether members of the larger cluster represent distinct species, or strains of a single species, remains to be resolved.
+In general ISKNV-like viruses have been isolated from freshwater fish, whereas RSIV-like viruses infect marine fish.